TartCodes/Quiz-Game/README.md

 ## Steps run project:

-- Install all dependences or node packages used for development via Terminal `npm install`
+- Install all dependencies or node packages used for development via Terminal `npm install`

 - to switch branch use git checkout 'name of branch'